core-wg/oscore/draft-ietf-core-object-security.md

 * Proxy-Uri = "coap://example.com"

 The presence of "example.com" is for illustrative reasons to indicate a non-default value, whereas the use of default values is strongly recommended (see {{uri-host}}).
-Note that there may also be an Inner Uri-Host in this example (see {{uri-host}}).

 See Sections 6.1 and 12.6 of {{RFC7252}} for more details.